Nagashima Island, Kagoshima: Transportation

 Nagashima Island is connected to the Kyushu mainland by the Kuronoseto Oohashi bridge (completed in 1974) over 400-meter wide strait.
 It is also connected to Ikara Island by Ikara Oohashi since 1990 and to Shoura Island　since 1966.
 The national roads serving the island is Route 389.

-At ferry line also connects Nagashima Island to the Shimoshima island.
+A ferry line also connects Nagashima Island to the Shimoshima island.

 History

 Nagashima is believed to be the place where Tangerine (Citrus unshiu) was introduced to Japan in the early Edo period.
 Later in the Edo period the island was notable for its fruit gardens and horse grazing meadows.
 Modern Nagashima is concentrated on the food industry, in particular on alcoholic beverages, garments, shoes, and electronics manufacture.

 Climate

 Nagashima Island is located in the humid subtropical climate zone (Köppen Cfa), with four distinct seasons.
 The island never sees snowfall during the winter.
 Spring in Shimoshima Island starts off mild, but ends up being hot and humid.
 The summer tends to be Shimoshima's wettest season, with the tsuyu (梅雨, tsuyu) — the rainy season — occurring between early June (average:Jun.7) to late July (average:Jul.21).
 The island's weather is affected by the nearby Liman current while being shielded from the warm Kuroshio Current by the Kyushu island, resulting in wetter and colder climate than should be expected at lower 30`s latitudes.